It's common for people to be confused about the patent process. We answer your FAQs.

 A provisional application for a patent may be submitted by an individual who wants "to file without a formal patent claim, oath or declaration, or any information disclosure (prior art) statement."
 As the name implies, a provisional application is not a permanent solution.
 A provisional patent provides some exclusionary protection for a 12-month period, during which a full patent application must be filed if a patent is to be obtained.
 A provisional patent cannot be extended.

-How do I know if someone already patented my idea?
+How do I know if someone has already patented my idea?

-The United States Patent and Trademark Office has a searchable online database of registered patents and trademarks, but be warned, this is a government website and the search function is appropriately clunky.
+The USPTO has a searchable online database of registered patents and trademarks, but be warned, the search function is clunky.
 In fact, unless your terms are extraordinarily specific or technical, you're unlikely to get any results that are even related to your idea.
 If you strike out on the online database, visit a Patent and Trademark Resource Center for assistance.

 How much does a patent cost?

 The cost of obtaining a patent varies widely.
 If you hire a patent lawyer, there will be extra costs, and different types of patents have different associated fees.
 The legal costs associated with obtaining a patent (with help from an attorney) vary based on how complicated the patent is and how complex the invention or discovery is.

 If you use a patent lawyer, find an attorney who has filed similar types of patents in the past.
 For example, if you are a scientist and your discovery or invention is highly technical, choose a lawyer who has experience with other highly technical patents.
 If you are confident that you can write your own patent application, you may also seek online legal services to file your patent application for you.